Building brand awareness has always been a challenge for small businesses. Limited resources and intense competition make it difficult to get noticed.

 1. Boost Sales Revenue

-Obviously, its primary reason is to increase sales, especially during seasonal peaks or slow periods.
-By creating a compelling, time-sensitive offer, marketers can convert potential customers who are on the fence.
+Obviously, its primary reason is to increase sales, especially during seasonal peaks or slow periods, as marketers use strategic, time-sensitive offers to drive sales and generate immediate sales.
+Creating time-sensitive offers often convert potential customers who are on the fence.

 2. Clear Out Inventory

 Excess inventory ties up capital and storage space.
-Sales promotions are a direct method to accelerate the sale of overstocked, seasonal, or soon-to-be-replaced items.
+Sales promotions are a direct method to accelerate the sale of overstocked, seasonal, or soon-to-be-replaced items, and clearance events often rely on targeted discounts to move specific slow-selling or seasonal items.
 This strategy, often seen in "clearance sales," turns stagnant assets into liquid capital.

 The freed-up resources can then be reinvested into developing or purchasing new, more profitable products that better align with current market demand.